 People with chronic pancreatitis often lose weight, even when their appetite and eating habits are normal.
 The weight loss occurs because the body does not secrete enough pancreatic enzymes to digest food, so nutrients are not absorbed normally.
 Poor digestion leads to malnutrition due to excretion of fat in the stool.

-At MedStar Georgetown Transplant Institute, our team of experts can evaluate and determine the best course to relieve the pain of chronic pancreatitis, including the innovative option of auto islet cell transplant.
+At MedStar Health, our team of experts in the Pancreas and Liver Diseases Program can evaluate and determine the best course to relieve the pain of chronic pancreatitis, including the innovative option of auto islet cell transplant with total pancreatomy.

 Make an Appointment